brooklynrail/app/README.md

 ---

-A modern, performant, and accessible website for The Brooklyn Rail, built with Next.js and Directus Cloud.
+The Brooklyn Rail, built with Next.js and Directus Cloud.

 ## Technology Stack